Pcat0/JSFuck-Keyboard/README.md

 # JSFuck-Keyboard
-A really really bad onscreen keyboard made for r/badUIbattles
+A really really bad on screen keyboard made for r/badUIbattles